+Purple Kush strain review, grow info and links to buy seeds.
 The popular weed strain Purple Kush has been around for decades.
-Despite its age, this strain is still top-notch quality dank bud.
-Purple Kush grows easy both indoors and outdoors.
+It remains top-notch quality dank bud to this day.
+Purple Kush is easy to grow both indoors and outdoors.

 Purple Kush – ILGM

 Purple Kush by ILGM is a feminized marijuana seed version of this legendary indica strain.
-The Hindu Kush and Purple Afghani genetics create a plant that’s easy to grow in most conditions.
-It forms into a bush structure resistant to pests and parasites.
-Does well indoors in a SCROG setup.
-Outdoors, Purple Kush is ready to harvest by early-September.
+Hindu Kush and Purple Afghani genetics combine to create a plant that’s easy to grow in most conditions.
+It forms into a bush structure that’s resistant to pests and parasites.
+Purple Kush does well indoors in a SCROG setup.
+Outdoors, it is ready to harvest by early September.

 |Flowering Time||8 weeks|